spacotto/spellbook/notes/md-general-guide.md

 | **Image**            | `![alt](url)`            | 🖼️              |
 | **Table**            | see this table           | formatted table |

-## GitHub Flavoured Markdown (GFM)
+## Task Lists (GFM)
+- [x] Done
+- [ ] Not done

+> [!NOTE]
-GFM are GitHub-specific syntax (technically part of GitHub Docs Markdown extensions).
+> GFM are GitHub-specific syntax (technically part of GitHub Docs Markdown extensions).
 They are not standard Markdown — meaning they won’t render properly outside GitHub (e.g., in VS Code preview, Reddit, or generic Markdown parsers).

-### 📌 Admonitions / Callouts (GitHub Docs only)
+## Admonitions / Callouts (GFM)
 > [!NOTE]
 > This is a note.

 > [!TIP]
-> Helpful suggestion.
+> This is a tip.

 > [!IMPORTANT]
-> Must-read info.
+> This is important information.

 > [!WARNING]
 > Be cautious.

 > [!CAUTION]
 > Danger ahead.

-### 📌 Task Lists
-- [x] Done
-- [ ] Not done